loading

 Blog Resources Case

-DEXP Russia Portable Party Speaker OEM Case Study | Deluxe AV
+LENTEL Russia Dual 5-Inch Party Speaker OEM Case Study | Deluxe AV

 Deluxe AV (Shenzhen Deluxe AV Electronics Co., Ltd.) is an OEM/ODM Bluetooth speaker manufacturer specializing in portable speakers, party speakers, karaoke speakers, outdoor speakers and lighting-integrated speaker solutions.